-The Company acts as an intermediary holding company within the North West Electricity Networks (Jersey) Limited ("NWEN (Jersey)") group of companies and is a non-trading entity.
-The immediate parent company is North West Electricity Networks (UK) Limited ("NWEN (UK)"), which is a company limited by shares and incorporated in England, the United Kingdom, under the Companies Act 2006.
+The Company acts as a holding and financing company within the North West Electricity Networks (Jersey) Limited ("NWEN (Jersey)") group of companies and is a non-trading entity.
+The immediate parent company is NWEN Group Limited ("NWEN Group"), which is a company limited by shares and incorporated in England, the United Kingdom, under the Companies Act 2006.

-The Group's principal activity is the operation and maintenance of the North West's electricity distribution network and is undertaken by Electricity North West Limited ("ENWL"), an indirectly held subsidiary of the Company.
+The Group's principal activity is the operation and maintenance of the North West's electricity distribution network and is undertaken by the Company's directly held subsidiary, Electricity North West Limited ("ENWL").
 The distribution of electricity is regulated by the terms of the Electricity Distribution Licence granted to ENWL under the Electricity Act 1989 and monitored by the Gas and Electricity Markets Authority.